Password Management Best Practices

 The Practical Reality

-Good password management focuses on what humans actually do, not what security idealists wish they would do.
+Effective password security addresses how passwords actually fail in practice: reuse, weak storage, poor recovery, and the absence of a second factor.
 That means accepting that password reuse will happen and defending against it through breach alerting and password managers.
 It means accepting that humans cannot remember dozens of unique complex passwords and deploying technology to manage that burden.
 It means accepting that passwords alone are insufficient and implementing MFA, which is infinitely more important than password strength.
 It means building password storage and recovery processes that can survive compromise.

 Most importantly, it means accepting that password policy—the rules about length and complexity and expiration—is largely theater.
 These policies exist because compliance frameworks require them, and they make organizations feel like they're addressing the problem.
 The actual defenses against password compromise are fundamentally different: using password managers to enforce uniqueness, detecting when credentials appear in external breaches, implementing MFA so that a compromised password doesn't grant access, and ensuring that your systems hash and store passwords in ways that survive compromise.